Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 If you're buying a traditional or hybrid sauna kit (as opposed to a prefab infrared unit that includes its own heaters), the sauna heater is a separate and significant line item.
 The heater is the heart of your sauna — this is not a place to cut corners.

-Brand Price Range Best For Standout Feature
+Brand Best For Standout Feature Pricing

-Harvia $955 – $1,520 Best value, most popular Widest model range, proven reliability
+Harvia Best value, most popular Widest model range, proven reliability Get Pricing

-HUUM $1,334 – $2,880 Design-forward, large stone capacity DROP (Red Dot award), up to 330 lbs of stones
+HUUM Design-forward, large stone capacity DROP (Red Dot award), up to 330 lbs of stones Get Pricing

 Wood-burning stoves are also available for outdoor saunas.
 The Harvia M3 is the most popular residential wood stove, and it's included in all of our off-grid sauna packages.
 For more on the wood vs electric decision, read our electric vs wood-burning sauna heater guide.